tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'ImprovementTarget that would have data quality improved by assertions resulting from an Amendment.'

 ### Comment

-'Had Domain: Amendment, Range Improvement Target.
-Asserting improvement target could be improved by the Amendment.
-Object property that describes an enhancement, as part of the ImprovementTarget, that would improve data acted upon by some set of measures or validations.
+'Origially had Domain: Amendment and Range: ImprovementTarget.
+Asserts that an improvement target could be improved by the Amendment.

+Object property that describes an Amenement, as part of the ImprovementTarget, that would improve data acted upon by some set of measures or validations.
 This can be used to determine which measures and validations are improved upon by a given amendment.'

 ********************